Wikimedia-ID/pv-wikidata/README.md

 The staffs from Wikimedia Indonesia is taking charge of setting up the infrastructure by utulizing Wikimedia projects (Wikidata and Wikipedia) so that the data can be included with certain standards and processed in order to make it easily accessible to the public when the data is entered.

-This repository consists of Python scripts related to the Wikidata items and Wikidata SPARQL query examples which you can use in https://query.wikidata.org to collect more spescific data related to this project.
+This repository consists of Python scripts related to the Wikidata items and Wikidata SPARQL query examples which you can use in Wikidata Query Service https://query.wikidata.org to collect more specific data related to this project.